Why Basic Needs?

 Seattle / King County has the third-largest homeless population in the U.S.

 Having the basics can change everything.

 Seattle/King County has the third-largest population of individuals experiencing homelessness in the U.S. after New York and Los Angeles.
-The 2019 Point-In-Time Count reported an estimated 2,541 individuals were in families with children in King and Snohomish counties.
+The 2020 Point-In-Time Count reported an estimated 3,743 adults and children were in families with children in King county.
 Notably absent from ending homelessness discussions is an essential staple for the health of children, diapers.

 Babies of Homelessness is supporting the emotional wellbeing of the fastest-growing and least-visible segment of those who are unsheltered— families with children.

 Diaper need is a hidden and silent crisis that disproportionately affects families experiencing homelessness.
 According to the National Diaper Bank Network, an estimated 1 in 3 families struggles to provide enough diapers to keep a child clean, dry, and healthy.